 To be eligible to apply, students must:

 - Be sophomore standing or higher (undergraduates only)

 - Maintain a 3.0 GPA or provide a compelling explanation for why GPA is below requirement

 - Commit to participating in the pre-departure program orientation and meetings.
-Orientation for Spring 2014 cohort will take place Saturday, November 16
+Orientation for Fall 2014 cohort will take place Saturday, April 26.

 Click HERE to apply online for USF in DC.